How do you prepare as your child gets ready to study abroad? Here are some handy tips before they board the plane…

 Regardless, paying for accommodation and bills should be convenient with HSBC Premier.
 You can transfer money instantly to your child whenever it is needed, fee-free, and enjoy preferential exchange rates as well.

-It is crucial to get insurance when your child is studying abroad in case anything happens to them or their belongings.2 Shop around to find the best deal and check if any insurance companies offer student discounts.2 Also check what kind of health insurance your child might need in the destination country.2 In the US, for example, it is mandatory for all international students to get medical insurance before the commencement of their programme.3
+It is crucial to get insurance when your child is studying abroad in case anything happens to them or their belongings.2 Shop around to find the best deal and check if any insurance companies offer student discounts.2 Also check what kind of health insurance your child might need in the destination country/region.2 In the US, for example, it is mandatory for all international students to get medical insurance before the commencement of their programme.3

 In the case of a financial emergency, your child can get assistance from an HSBC branch closest to them.
 Apart from having access to a dedicated Relationship Manager and access to the exclusive 24/7 Premier Contact centre, your child can also get emergency encashment available to Premier customers across all HSBC branches worldwide.